Stumped by the Word Metaphysics?

 Three Subset Categories of Metaphysics

 Like many other fields of inquiry, metaphysics holds some sub-categories and variations.
 These subsets have surfaced naturally over time, giving the entirety of the field many multifaceted and additional characteristics.
-There are three major categories discussed below: academic, popular modern, and pure and applied metaphysics.
+The three major categories are described below: academic, popular modern, and pure and applied metaphysics.

 - Academic metaphysics: is the traditional, philosophical pursuit of understanding what is beyond reality.
 It has come to refer a specific area of inquiry within the arena of philosophy that addresses the “unknown” mysteries.